svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_towards_concurrency/index.md

 time.
 If there is no context to run at this time, either a default sleep period or the smallest `sleep_us` found when traversing the queue, whichever is smaller, is provided to the caller.
-This means that the is a maximum sleep period that is returned by the dequeue operation.
+This means that there is a maximum sleep period that is returned by the dequeue operation.

 ```